CUAI/Riemannian-Residual-Neural-Networks/README.md

 We introduce the new parameter `num-horospheres` which specifies the number of learned horospherical feature projections that comprise the hyperbolic feature map of the Riemannian ResNet.

+### Application: SPD Manifold Learning
+Another application of the paper is for learning over the manifold of SPD matrices.
+We implement our Riemannian ResNet using two metrics, the log-Euclidean metric and affine-invariant metric.
+Building on the code from "Riemannian batch normalization for SPD neural networks [Brooks et al., 2019]", we include experiments on two video classification datasets: AFEW and HDM05.
+All experiments are done on CPU.
+To download the data, follow the instructions [here](brooks_spd/supplementary.pdf).
+To train, go into the `brooks_spd/experiments` folder and run `python afew.py` or `python hdm05.py`.

 ## Attribution

 If you use this code or our results in your research, please cite: